ShinyTrinkets/twofold.ts/docs/similar.md

 TwoFold (2✂︎f) is an exceptionally unique application, a hybrid between a text expander, a template engine and a mini programming language.
 Personally, I have never found anything like it.

-TwoFold has absolutely nothing to do with LLMs/ AI.
-TwoFold has an LLM/ AI tag that you can optionally use, because LLMs are text processing machines, and TwoFold deals with text, so it makes sense; but the AI tag is entirely optional.

 The purpose of this document is to provide a brief comparison between TwoFold and other similar applications.